-Communication Arts Office LC 305 (480) 423-6076
+Communication Arts Office LC 305 (480) 423-6076 Fine Arts Division Office MB 139 (480) 423-6328

-1 credit Cultural Perspectives: Native American Ideas and Values

-An interdisciplinary examination of the history, arts, ideas and values of Native Americans and their contribution to life in the United States.
+Cultural Perspectives: Native American Ideas and Values An interdisciplinary examination of the history, arts, ideas and values of Native Americans and their contribution to life in the United States.
 Prerequisites: None.
 (HUM105AB not offered every semester.)

-HUM190AA-AI 1 credit 1 period Honors Forum
+HUM190AA-AI 1 credit 1 period

-Interdisciplinary studies of selected issues confronting the individual and society.
+Honors Forum Interdisciplinary studies of selected issues confronting the individual and society.
 Formal lectures followed by informal discussions with outstanding scholars and social leaders.
 Supplemented by readings and pre- and postforum discussion and critique.
 Varied content from module to module due to changing forum themes and issues.
 Prerequisites: Admission to the College Honors Program or permission of instructor.

-3 credits HUM205 3 periods Introduction to Cinema (THE205)
+HUM205 3 credits 3 periods Introduction to Cinema (THE205)

 Survey of the history and development of the art of motion pictures, including criticism of aesthetic and technical elements.
-Prerequisites:
+Prerequisites: None.